 We mention the superstitions that have held men in bondage so that we will better appreciate the light of true religion.
 Because we know the true God as He is revealed in His Word, no occult religious system, with its priesthood speaking mumbo-jumbo, can oppress us with false promises and false answers, giving Satan a hold on our minds.
 We can dispense with vain methods and determine the will of God very simply, by prayer and Bible study.

-Seven principles enable us to clear away the fog and determine exactly what God wants.
+Four principles considered in this lesson and three more considered in the next lesson enable us to clear away the fog and determine exactly what God wants.

+This affirms that God's will is always consistent with His Word.
 If God urged or approved any course of action that contradicted the Bible, He would be guilty of breaking His word—that is, lying.
 But God cannot lie (Rom.
-3:4; Psa.
+3:4; Ps.
 146:6).
 Therefore, we can be confident that anything in violation of God's Word is also contrary to His will.
-We said in an earlier lesson that God did not hear David's plea to spare his infant son because He had already said that the son would die (2 Sam.
-13:15-9).

 Yet Christians have often deceived themselves that something unscriptural was really okay, or even highly spiritual.